 A Kamado isn’t made up solely of ceramics so be sure to look at the warranty for other parts such as metal or cast iron parts.
 You should be looking for at least 3 years here.
 Warranties are also offered on accessories such as pizza stones.
-Obviously this isn’t as important but does give you peace of mind when buying.
+Obviously, this isn’t as important but does give you peace of mind when buying.

-Top 10 Kamado Grills
+Best Kamado Grills Video

 Kamado Joe Vs Big Green Egg

-There comes a time in every budding pitmaster’s life when they look to get involved in the increasingly popular kamado style of barbecuing.
+There comes a time in every budding pitmaster’s life when they look to get involved in the increasingly popular kamado-style of barbecuing.
 And as sure as eggs is eggs they’ll ask the inevitable question of which is better, Kamado Joe or Big Green Egg?
-A straight fight between the late to the party upstart and the old stalwart.
+A straight fight between the late-to-the-party upstart and the old stalwart.

 I’m going to guess the title of the article has given the game away a little on which kamado I’m leaning towards.
-But let’s see the Kamado Joe vs Big Green Egg battle play out by running through all the pointers outlined above and a few additional issues that helped me place the Kamado Joe in first place.
+But let’s see the Kamado Joe vs Big Green Egg battle play out by running through all the pointers outlined above and a few additional issues that helped me place the Kamado Joe in the first place.

 When two heavyweights come head-to-head it’s always entertaining to look into the back story of the two opponents.
-The Big Green Egg story deserves to be told first, this is the company – run by ex-serviceman Ed Fisher – that brought Kamado cooking to the masses.
+The Big Green Egg story deserves to be told first.
+This is the company – run by ex-serviceman Ed Fisher – that brought Kamado cooking to the masses.
 Without the hard work and innovation of Ed Fisher it’s likely there wouldn’t even be an enthusiastic Kamado smoking and grilling community.

-It all started back in 1974 when Ed opened his first store, primarily to sell Japanese pinball machines, but he also shipped in clay cookers due to the nostalgia he felt for these cookers from his time spent overseas.
+It all started back in 1974 when Ed opened his first store, primarily to sell Japanese pinball machines.
+But he also shipped in clay cookers due to the nostalgia he felt for these cookers from his time spent overseas.
 The taste he remembered was so much better than anything he could recall having on a more traditional BBQ.
 It was on this simple whim that an industry giant was created.

 Many years of research and development later, and of course the addition of a cool new name, a clay cooker became a big sturdy green ceramic egg.
-With a spring assisted opening hinge, patented vent cap and draft door, stainless steel components, a cart and a hard coat porcelain glaze – completely unrecognizable to the original imports.
+With a spring assisted opening hinge, patented vent cap and draft door, stainless steel components, a cart, and a hard coat porcelain glaze – completely unrecognizable to the original imports.
 The Big Green Egg not only became a market leader, it was the whole market.
 But this wasn’t to last long, and as they stood still enjoying their success, it gave an opening for newcomers to join the party.

 Enter the Kamado Joe.
 The year is 2008 and a Kamado aficionado, Bobby Brennan, has decided he can take the kamado to the next level.
 I have heard the rumor many times that Bobby Brennan use to work at BGE and took his knowledge of how things worked there to his new company.
 But I see no online reference to him ever working for them (maybe if Bobby finds himself reading this he can put that rumor to bed).
 What is for sure is he loved the Egg, as the launch of the Kamado Joe was originally ribbed for being a red BGE because of the similarities.